Categories

 Wending a Way Through the Stumbling Blocks between Georgism and Catholicism

 This essay surveys the issues between Georgists and Roman Catholics in three classes: issues that are not peculiarly Roman Catholic (RC) but play out across faiths and denominations, issues that are peculiarly RC, and points of similarity and agreement.
-Addressed in this fashion are the tensions . . . → Read More: Going My Way?
+Addressed in this fashion are . . . → Read More: Going My Way?

 Travelogue, St. Catharines to Albany, June 2012